flatcar/Flatcar/governance.md

 The Maintainers will review who is assigned to this at least once a year.

-The Security Response Team is responsible for handling all reports of security holes and breaches according to the [security policy](TODO:Link to security.md).
+The Security Response Team is responsible for handling all reports of security issues and breaches according to the [security policy](./SECURITY.md).

 ## Voting